-You will have to complete 3 tasks in your speaking test: read aloud a short written text and take part in a short conversation relating to the text; one role play; photo card and unprepared conversation.
-Listening/Reading paper: You will listen to and read messages, dialogues, announcements, discussions, narratives etc. in French on a CD which has pauses to give you time to write your answers in English or French.
-In the reading paper, you will also have to translate a short text from English into French.
+You will have to complete 3 tasks in your speaking test: read aloud a short written text; one role play; photo card and unprepared conversation.
+Listening/Reading paper: You will listen to and read messages, dialogues, announcements, discussions, narratives etc. in French which has pauses to give you time to write your answers in English or French.
+In the reading paper, you will also have to translate a short text from French into English.
 Writing paper:

 You will have to respond in French to a range of written tasks.
 Your knowledge of (and accurate application of) grammar and structures will be assessed.
 Part of the writing paper is a translation into French.
 You are not permitted to use a dictionary.

 PROGRESSION &

 FUTURE CAREERS

 Studying French will provide you with an enviable skill.
 It will benefit you when you come into contact with French-speaking people both at home and abroad.
 It is an excellent subject to combine with all A Level courses.
 Universities look favourably on students who have a GCSE in languages.
 Future careers are wideranging: business, marketing, teaching, translating, journalism, diplomatic services, travel and tourism.
 French remains one of the top languages for the world of commerce and is therefore in high demand in the business world and beyond.

 WEBSITE

-Examination Board: https://www.eduqas.co.uk/qualifications/french-gcse/#tab-keydocuments
+Examination Board: https://qualifications.pearson.com/en/qualifications/edexcel-gcses/french-2024.html

 EXAMINATION BOARD & SPECIFICATION NUMBER:

 Edexcel Specification A

 GCSE GEOGRAPHY